Michelle Gayle: Writing career

 During an interview with the Blackpool Gazette in February 2007, Gayle mentioned that she was in the process of writing her first novel.
 The plot involved an unpleasant TV talent-show judge who discovers he is dying.
 She said: "It's sort of fiction but not fiction but it is made up and true, so when you read it you'll see it's fictional but also real, and I hope it explains a few things about the pop business."
 It was never published.

 Walker Books acquired the rights to Gayle's novel, Pride and Premiership, in 2010 and the book was published on 5 May 2011.
 The novel, aimed at a teen market, depicts the story of two girls who aspire to be WAGs, or wives/girlfriends of football players.
 Gayle, who was once married to a professional footballer, has commented, "In the time of Jane Austen's Pride & Prejudice a woman had to get married to support herself.
 We’ve got to an age where a woman can support herself but still wants to marry a footballer to support her.
 I'm not WAG-bashing or footballer-bashing, I just want girls to make informed decisions about their future."

 She has also written for television, contributing episodes of Wolfblood and A Discovery of Witches.

 Personal life

-Gayle was married to ex-professional footballer and football pundit Mark Bright for ten years, and had one son, Isaiah, with him.
+Gayle was married to ex-professional footballer and football pundit Mark Bright for ten years, and had one son with him.
 The couple separated in 2007 and divorced on 18 April 2008.
 Gayle is godmother to the daughter of the actress Jacqui Gordon-Lawrence, who played her on-screen mother, Etta Tavernier, in EastEnders.
 Gayle is a teetotaller and does not eat meat.
 On 4 August 2011 it was announced on The Wright Stuff that she was pregnant.
-On Twitter, she announced the birth of her son, Luke, on 2 November 2011.
+On Twitter, she announced the birth of her son on 2 November 2011.